axtux/CryptoCurrency/README.md

 # How to use the wallet

 The user has to give a login and a password to use the wallet.
-If the user doesn't exist, a new wallet for this user is automatically created ant the wallet download the blockchain.
+If the user doesn't exist, a new wallet for this user is automatically created and the wallet download the blockchain.
 Otherwise, the user is connected to his wallet and the blockchain is updated.

 If the wallet countains some coins, the user is able to make some transactions.
 The network doesn't allow transactions of less than 1 coin or negative transactions (ie Alice can not send -3 coins or 0.5 to Bob).
 Obviously, he can not sent more coins than he has in his wallet.
+It is not possible to make a transaction with an already used address.

 To make a transaction, the user must type the command 'transaction'.
 Then he has to specify the address of the receiver and the amount he wants to send.
 If the transaction fullfill the conditions of the above paragraph, a new adress (a public key and a private key) is generated for the wallet.